sjaubain/OSM-Parser/README.md

   <img src="images/screenshot3.png" style="display: block; margin: 0 auto" />
 </p>

 We can clearly see a correlation.
-However, for a given time with OSM-Parser, the corresponding time found by openrouteservice is a little bit greater.
+However, for a given time with OSM-Parser, the corresponding time found by openrouteservice is a little bit lower.
 This is maybe because we don't take the road traffic in real time into account.